Multimodal Industrial Anomaly Detection by Crossmodal Feature Mapping: Conclusions and Limitations

 \section{Conclusions and Limitations}

 We have developed an effective and efficient multimodal AD framework based on the core idea of mapping features extracted by Transformer architectures across modalities.
 This novel paradigm outperforms previous resource-intensive methods on the MVTec 3D-AD benchmark while delivering substantially faster inference speed.
 Additionally, we have proposed a layer-pruning strategy for frozen Transformer encoders that can vastly reduce the memory footprint and yield even faster inference without compromising AD performance.
-Lastly, we also outperform competitors in the challenging few-shot scenario, achieving state-of-the-art performance on the proposed multimodal few-shot AD benchmark.
+Lastly, we outperform competitors in the challenging few-shot scenario, achieving state-of-the-art performance on the proposed multimodal few-shot AD benchmark.
 A limitation of our approach lies in its \emph{multimodal-only} nature, \ie, our paradigm cannot be applied to 2D AD or 3D AD, as it mandates data from both modalities at training and test times.
-In future work, we plan to extend our paradigm to pursue high-resolution anomaly detection by deploying coordinate-based networks, such as~\cite{sitzmann2019siren}, to realize crossmodal mapping functions. {